tier2tickets/Knowledge-Base/content/general/bestpractices.md

 We offer specialty onboarding services to ensure a smooth launch.
 Email us at sales@tier2.tech if you'd like to talk to our Onboarding team.

-## 1) Deploy to all of your endpoints as a reliable part of your process and workflows.
+## 1) Win over your Techs with our toolset.

 Tier2Tickets is a workflow improvement tool: you'll see big wins when it is a part of your standard process.
+How you may choose to implement may vary with your culture or set up, but many of our partners do the following:

+### a.
+Make sure your Technicians can access their account and tools consistently.

-Use Tier2Tickets as a tool for all of your clients, not just a select group of endpoints, and train your technicians to expect and review the report.
-We've had partners report reductions in their time-to-diagnose and time-to-resolve by 20%, 40%, and even 60%.
-It won't save time on every single ticket, but the annoying, messy ones, having that baseline of reporting will save you time and frustration.
+Use Tier2Tickets as a tool for all of your clients, not just a select group of endpoints, and train your technicians to expect and review the report, instant replay, and other tools.
+Get them [set up with their own Sub-Account and permissions so they can get started](https://docs.tier2tickets.com/content/privacy/subaccounts/).
+(Most techs benefit from having access to ticket-report, ticket-dashboard, and device-management.)

+Make sure they know how to [view Assets for supported ticketing systems](https://docs.tier2tickets.com/content/customization/assets/) and [pull a report or create a ticket on demand](https://docs.tier2tickets.com/content/customization/remote/) and can use our [Remote access tool, Loginwith.me](https://docs.tier2tickets.com/content/customization/loginwithme/)!
+You can also share our [training video](https://www.youtube.com/watch?v=8HKb-gV_Mso) for a general overview of the tools available to your team.

+### b.
+Deploy on all endpoints, so your techs consistently have everything they need.

-Our deployment scripts ignore computers that already have functional installs of the Tier2Tickets software so we reccomend setting up these scripts to run on all your endpoints daily.
+[Our custom deployment scripts](https://docs.tier2tickets.com/content/deployment/scripts/) ignore computers that already have functional installs of the Tier2Tickets software so we recommend setting up these scripts to run on all your endpoints daily.

-## 2) Make launching Tier2Tickets visually obvious for your customers.
+## 2) Make it easy for your customers, YOUR way.

 Humans are visual!
 You'll get the best adoption by making your ticketing process through Tier2Tickets blatant and obvious.
-We offer several methods of triggering our software in addition to the desktop icon, and we recommend using some combination of the following to train your end users to launch Tier2Tickets:
+We offer several methods of triggering our software, and we recommend using some combination of the following to train your end users to launch Tier2Tickets:

 - the [Helpdesk Button](https://www.helpdeskbuttons.com/), with your branding on it
+- a desktop icon, edited if you'd like with your brand,
 - the pinned-to-taskbar icon, edited if you'd like with your brand, but make sure it says "HELP" very clearly!, and/or
 - a [HELP decal](https://www.helpdeskbuttons.com/product/keyboard-decals/) on the keyboard hotkey of your choice.

-## 3) Provide customers with hands-on training that fits
+## 3) Provide customers with marketing and hands-on training that fits

+Let your users know that you're implementing a new tool that is going to help them get impossibly easy and efficient service.
+Many customers are proud to know that they can now help their technicians solve problems faster and with less frustration.
+This is a team effort, after all!

 Encourage user adoption by giving end users intentional practice using this new process, whether on the fly in the field, during planned meetings/training sessions/Lunch-and-Learns, or sharing a How-To Sheet.